elbertcastaneda/sudoku-cleancode/README.md

 ## Readable names

 Now let's add good names for our variables.
 Magic numbers can be readable constants. mini and minj can be rowStart and columnStart.

+---

+## The last Magic Number

+9 is another one magic number in our code.
+It should be the constant.